OpenLLM-France/Lit-Claire/README.md

-# Claire
+# Lit-Claire

-This is the code repository used to train Claire on the supercomputer [Jean Zay](http://www.idris.fr/eng/jean-zay/jean-zay-presentation-eng.html).
+This is the code repository used to train [Claire models](https://huggingface.co/OpenLLM-France/Claire-7B-0.1) on the supercomputer [Jean Zay](http://www.idris.fr/eng/jean-zay/jean-zay-presentation-eng.html).

 Claire is a reasonably sized LLM specialized for French conversational data (typically, transcribed and diarized spontaneous oral speech).